Anku5hk/Programmers_guide_to_Python/book.md

   print('printed')
 # here 'a' is not a string, so the second condition is executed

-## 'and' is similar to '&&' in C/C++/Java: both conditions should be satisfied
+## 'and' is similar to '&&' in C/C++/Java: both conditions should be satisfied.
 a=20
 b=30
 if a > 10 and b < 50: